 Almost immediately, I heard a hiss at the counter.
-Milk began to be steamed once more.
+Milk was steaming once more.

 * * * * *

 Fiona moved out at the end of the following month, which made complying with my restraining order much easier.
 Soon after, I began to write my novella about my relationship with her, our joys, our aspirations and our heartbreaks.
-They say novellas sell best nowadays, now that no one has time for entire novels.
+They say novellas sell best nowadays.

-A literary agent named Maxine said she might be interested, whenever it’s finished.
+A literary agent named Maxine, a friend of my aunt Phillis, said she might be interested, whenever it’s finished.
 Maxine always wears pantsuits, and drives an old mint condition Mercedes convertible.
 She has the sad blue eyes of a person full of unresolved hurt, the way that all literary agents do.

-Maxine walks her Schnauzer, Fritz, every morning at 7:30.
+She walks her Schnauzer, Fritz, every morning at 7:30.
 In the evening, she likes to go to foreign movies, and eat at good restaurants.
 I think the men she dates are sort of creepy, however.
-Sycophantic morons who compensate with expensive suits and shoes.
+Narcissists in turtleneck sweaters and expensive shoes.

 Sometimes, I put coins in her parking meters when they run out of time.
-I try really hard to be there when that happens.
-I even polish her hubcaps, occasionally, when she’s in watching a movie.
-She doesn’t know that I do it.
+I make sure to be nearby when that happens.
+I even polish her hubcaps when she’s eating truffle mousse pate and duck foie gras with some turtleneck.
+She doesn’t know that I do it, though.
 She doesn’t need to.
 Just call me Mr Invisible.